lukehinds/ansible-tpm-simulator/README.md

 Ansible TPM Simulator
 =====================

-This ansible role deploys CentOS 7.5 and the TPM2 tools listed below, alongside IBM's Software TPM 2.0 developed by Ken Goldman.
+This ansible role deploys CentOS 7.5 and builds / installs TPM2 software listed below, alongside IBM's Software TPM 2.0 developed by Ken Goldman.

 The idea is that this will allow developers to quickly bring up a virtual environment to learn the TPM2 tool set and start to develop their own TPM